 The Municipal Government Act (MGA) outlines the requirements for Statutory Plans and the Land Use Bylaw for every municipality in the province.
 Part 17 of the MGA acts as the over-arching framework for planning and development in the Province of Alberta.

-An Intermunicipal Development Plan (IDP) is a statutory plan developed between neighbouring municipalities that outlines mutually agreed upon objectives and policies for cooperation, coordination and development within a co-determined plan area.
+An Intermunicipal Development Plan (IDP) is a statutory plan developed between neighbouring municipalities that outlines mutually agreed upon objectives and policies for cooperation, coordination and development within a determined plan area.

 COUNTY OF NEWELL (LOCAL PLANS)

-An Area Structure Plans (ASP) is a long range statutory plan, prepared by applicants and adopted by the County, that provide direction for future land use patterns, transportation networks and infrastructure for new development.
+Area Structure Plans (ASP) are long range statutory plans, prepared by applicants and adopted by County Council, that provide direction for future land use patterns, transportation networks and infrastructure for new development.